briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 It looks like Centos doesn't automatically resize the reoot partition if you increase it via the AWS console.
 So look at this [stackoverflow](http://stackoverflow.com/questions/24014493/unable-to-resize-root-partition-on-ec2-centos) answer for information on how to increase the root partition size.
 The default, community Centos6 AMI has only an 8G root partition which is much too small.

+## Using Different AMIs

+You'll notice in the *.tf files that the AMI is a variable.
+You may, however, want to specify multiple AMI based on different storage profiles.
+In which case make additional variables and update the .tf file.
+I made two different AMIs which were based on the community CentOS6 HVM AMI but with the root partition expanded to 30 and 1024GB
+respectively:

+* ami-31812b5a
+* ami-1b832970

 ## TODO

 * need to decide on the ambari configuration, what services run where
 * need to make a blueprint and edit the other config file, turn back on the auto-creation using new blueprint
-* need to figure out the lvm or expanded root volume issue so the nodes can have sufficient storage